 In each of the common law provinces (all provinces other than Québec), perfection is governed by that province's PPSA.
-Under the PPSA, an absolute transfer of receivables is deemed to be a security interest.
-In order for the transferee to take priority in those receivables as against third parties (such as subsequent good faith purchasers for value), the deemed security interest must be perfected, usually by registering a financing statement in the PPSA registry in the province where the assignor is located for the purposes of the PPSA.
+Under the PPSA, an absolute transfer of receivables is deemed to create a security interest.
+In order for the transferee to take priority in those receivables as against third parties (such as subsequent purchasers), the deemed security interest must be perfected, usually by registering a financing statement in the PPSA registry in the province where the assignor is located for purposes of the PPSA.